How to Fight Fluid Retention in the Legs

 This gentle, regular movement will improve your circulation, helping to deliver oxygen to your veins and arteries while keeping them elastic.

-You’ll notice that in a few weeks your legs will feel lighter and more rested.
+You’ll notice that in a few weeks your legs may feel lighter and more rested.
 By controlling your diet, you’ll maintain a healthy weight and avoid the pitfalls of a sedentary lifestyle.
-Just these minor changes will erase all memory of that annoying fluid retention.
+You’ll also be helping to combat fluid retention in the legs.